PragGoLabs/grupttor/README.md

 application parts when you need to wait for finish and then stop the whole application, or do whatever else you want to do.

-Grupttor was released in initial phase and you can the [Roadmap](roadmap) for next steps and features
+Grupttor was released in initial phase and you can look at the [Roadmap](#roadmap) for next steps and features

 [![GoDoc](https://godoc.org/github.com/praggolabs/grupttor?status.svg)](https://godoc.org/github.com/praggolabs/grupttor)
 [![GoReport](https://goreportcard.com/badge/praggolabs/grupttor)](https://goreportcard.com/report/praggolabs/grupttor)